Dr Samantha Bunzli

-In my research, I use qualitative methodologies to explore the experience of musculoskeletal pain from the perspective of those suffering pain, and the experiences of clinicians treating them.
-I have expertise in a range of qualitative methodologies including qualitative studies embedded within an implementation framework.
+Sam uses qualitative methodologies to explore the experience of musculoskeletal pain from the perspective of those suffering pain, and the experiences of clinicians treating them.
+She has expertise in a range of qualitative methodologies including qualitative studies embedded within an implementation framework.